Areejshaikh/book/frontend/docs/chapters/intro.md

 ## About This Textbook

-This textbook covers the essential topics of Physical AI and Humanoid Robotics in 12 concise chapters.
+This textbook covers the essential topics of Physical AI and Humanoid Robotics organized into 4 comprehensive modules with 12 chapters total.
 Each chapter is designed to be read in just a few minutes, allowing you to efficiently build your understanding of these complex topics.

 ## What You'll Learn